terminusdb/terminusdb-blog/_posts/2019-11-05-storing-data-like-git-terminusdb.md

   - AI Tools

 ---
-TLast week I have been to a meetup where a team of software developers from Dublin talks about their newest invention — [TerminusDB](https://terminusdb.com/), a graph database that stores data like git.
+Last week I have been to a meetup where a team of software developers from Dublin talks about their newest invention — [TerminusDB](https://terminusdb.com/), a graph database that stores data like git.
 My reaction was like, what?
 Imagine all the cool things you can do with git: time travel, branching and forking etc, you can do them with your data.

 What’s more, TerminusDB is a graph database, meaning all data are stored in nodes and edges, makes it easy to extract relations between your data without all the hideous joins in relational SQL database.